bradleyeckert/hermes/docs/mole.md

 Data can be streamed out of the UART as a file stream.
 It is authenticated after each block.
 Such one-way communication doesn't care about USB latency or whether there is anything connected to the port.

 In the WCH platform, `printf` is built on the `int _write(int fd, char *buf, int size)` primitive.
 Since `size` could be anything, but is usually not much, `printf` initializes by sending a boilerplate and nonce.
 Each `printf` uses a non-acknowledged send.
 When the number of bytes sent crosses a threshold, the boilerplate and nonce may be re-sent in case the terminal got lost.
-Each `printf` ( or `hermesStreamOut`) is one AEAD message.
+Each `printf` ( or `moleStreamOut`) is one AEAD message.
 If the message is too big for the receive buffer the message will be lost, so make sure the receive buffer is bigger than `printf` will ever need.

 ## Implementation

 Streams are byte-wise processed, with incoming bytes fed into a FSM one at a time and outgoing bytes fed to an output function.
 The basic flow is:

-- Incoming ciphertext --> `int hermesPutc(port_ctx *ctx, uint8_t c);`
+- Incoming ciphertext --> `int molePutc(port_ctx *ctx, uint8_t c);`
-- `void (*hermes_plainFn)(const uint8_t *src, uint16_t length);` --> Plaintext to app
+- `void (*mole_plainFn)(const uint8_t *src, uint16_t length);` --> Plaintext to app
-- Plaintext from app --> `int hermesSend(port_ctx *ctx, const uint8_t *m, uint32_t bytes);`
+- Plaintext from app --> `int moleSend(port_ctx *ctx, const uint8_t *m, uint32_t bytes);`
-- `void (*hermes_ciphrFn)(uint8_t c);` --> Outgoing ciphertext
+- `void (*mole_ciphrFn)(uint8_t c);` --> Outgoing ciphertext

 Underlying functions (those with various dependencies) are late-bound in the port_ctx struct to simplify reuse.
 There is no heap usage.
-Instead, `hermes` implements its own memory allocation.
+Instead, `mole` implements its own memory allocation.
 It rurns out that each port needs about 1KB for context and buffers.

-`void (*hermes_plainFn)(const uint8_t *src, uint16_t length);` is the workhorse of `hermes`.
+`void (*mole_plainFn)(const uint8_t *src, uint16_t length);` is the workhorse of `mole`.
 It accepts a plaintext message.
 Any transmission errors will cause a "bad HMAC" failure, which is handled by dropping the packet and resetting the connection by exchanging new nonces.

 ## Legal considerations

 Cybersecurity is meant to protect devices and data from tampering, not give IoT manufacturers God-like powers.
 Unfortunately, the two overlap.
-Any application that uses Hermes should make private data inaccessible to the manufacturer.
+Any application that uses Mole should make private data inaccessible to the manufacturer.
 There are laws that address this:

 - The GDPR, applicable in Europe
 - The "Internet of Things Cybersecurity Improvement Act of 2020" in the US